jonggurl96/Hello-World/README.md

 # Hello-World
 github example

-It is example to learn how th use github to prepare the laspberry pi, smart mirror
+Now I can use the GitHub, even slowly...

+I wanna be make the smart mirror soon